rubrikinc/terraform-provider-polaris/docs/guides/permissions.md

 ---

 # Manage Permissions
-Polaris requires permissions to operate and as new features are added to Polaris the set of required permissions changes.
+RSC requires permissions to operate and as new features are added to RSC the set of required permissions changes.
 This guide explains how Terraform can be used to keep this set of permissions up to date.

 ## AWS
 For AWS this is managed through a CloudFormation stack.
 When the status of an account feature is `missing-permissions`